 #1 teenage son - Yup.

 So there's a couple of things in this exchange to talk about.
 Firstly, it's important that you appreciate that this, in the world of #1 teenage son, is 'gushing'.
 It doesn't happen very often and mostly you may blink and miss it, but when it does happen it means a LOT.
 So others may hear, "Your brownies are better than the ones we had at that place the other day, Mum" but experience has taught me to translate these words, when uttered by Mr non-gusher himself, as, "These brownies, Mum, are drop-dead gorgeous.
 They are the most delicious BEST EVER chocolate brownies in the world.
 And you are such a fantastic Mum too ... and beautiful ... and smart too."
 Well, maybe not those bits at the end, but you get the idea.
 And I guess what this also makes me ponder, is that when an enthusiastic gusher says positive or complimentary things perhaps it can mean less than a compliment from those individuals who are built from the same mould as #1 teenage son.

 So the other thing I need to explore is his use of the word 'soggy'.
 A small detail, you may be thinking, but let me put this into context.

-I’ve been trying to perfect chocolate brownies for close to 10 years now.
-I wouldn’t say I’m obsessive (perhaps if I truly was, I’d have nailed it in significantly less than a decade) but sometimes when I get my teeth into something (literally, often), I just want to get it right.
-Think Ben’s cookies.
+I've been trying to perfect chocolate brownies for close to 10 years now.
+I wouldn't say I'm obsessive (perhaps if I truly was, I'd have nailed it in significantly less than a decade) but sometimes when I get my teeth into something (literally in this case), I just want to get it right.
+Think Ben's cookies.

 Ten-ish years ago, I considered myself to be someone who didn't much like chocolate brownies.
 I liked the idea of chocolate brownies, for sure, but the reality seemed to be dry at best, powdery at worst.
 And when they weren't dry and powdery, they just tasted like a square of chocolate cake.
 Sounding familiar?